crees4/WA/Project/06/README.md

 To help you make sure your web server conforms to the proper API we provide a test suite in the sub-directory `test`. **Please make sure that all of the tests in the suite pass before submitting.** See the Testing section below for details.

 Your GET requests do not return exactly the same thing that the `models` functions return but they do need to return the information needed by your app so that the model data of each view can be displayed with a single `FetchModel` call.
 You will need to do subsetting and/or augmentation of the objects coming from the database to build your response to meet the needs of the UI.
-For this assignment you are not allow to alter the database schema in anyway.
+For this assignment you are not allowed to alter the database schema in anyway.

 **\*IMPORTANT!\***